moo611/iOS-ZoomingTransition/README.md

 }

 ```
-#### 3.record the lastSelectedIndexPath when click the item of collectionview
+#### 3. Record the lastSelectedIndexPath when click the item of collectionview

 ```swift